JoshuaTapioca/JoshuaTapioca.github.io/README.md

 # Words Formatter for YouTube Studio

-This can format and rearrange blocked words on YouTube Studio, output is more edit-friendly.
+Format and rearrange the "blocked words" on YouTube Studio.
+Result is more edit-friendly.

 [Demo page (github.io)](https://joshuatapioca.github.io/blocked-words-filter/)